 This is Panasonic’s major launch since the FZ50.
-This new replacement model is intended for stills and video shooting.
+A new replacement model, intended for stills and video shooting.

-It confirms Panasonic’s belief that there is a niche for a camera that can do stills and video photography in one neat package at an affordable price.
+Panasonic believed that there was a niche for a camera that could do stills and video photography, all in one neat package, at an affordable price.

 The larger sensor, longer zoom, and the articulated screen all go back to the FZ50, which offered a similar zoom and aperture range despite having a much smaller 1/1.8″- type sensor.

-The FZ1000 is similar in size to the FZ50, however, eight years of development in their camera technology has permitted Panasonic to offer a higher resolution viewfinder, rear screen, pixel count, and video output.
+The FZ1000 is similar in size to the FZ50, however, eight years of development in their camera technology, have permitted Panasonic to offer a higher resolution viewfinder, rear screen, pixel count, and video output.